jmoro0408/jmoro0408.github.io/_projects/2023-04-20-Parkrun_airflow_notification.md

 {% include parkrun_map.html %}

-Finally the new events are emailed via Gmail along with the interactive map to a distirbution list.
+Finally the new events are emailed via Gmail along with the interactive map to a distribution list.

 These tasks are orchestrated via [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/index.html), contained within
 Docker, hosted on a raspberry pi.